This post may contain affiliate links. Please read our disclosure policy.

 So let’s just begin with how I discovered this recipe first in the first place.
 I recently went to Houston for a work trip and anytime I visit Houston, I love taking some time to explore new ethnic foods.
 Houston has such a beautiful collection of diverse ethnic food restaurants that the DFW area just doesn’t compare to, so I really enjoy exploring other cultures cuisines when visiting.
 Clayton and I are huge fans of a Sichuan-style food, so when our friends described Mala Sichuan Bistro, we knew that was on the top of our list to try.

 When I got home, I knew I had to create it in my own kitchen– which is what leads us here to this very moment in time and this blog post.
-I’ve taken what I have in my little old kitchen and re-created the Cumin Beef Stir Fry from my memory as close as I could possibly get.
-Oh, and while also keeping it using only clean, Whole30 compliant ingredients.
+I’ve taken what I have in my little old kitchen and re-created the Cumin Beef Stir Fry from my memory as close as I could possibly get while also using Whole30 compliant ingredients.
 The results are absolutely fantastic, full-of-flavor, and will leave you wanting more and more!
 Enjoy!

 SHOP THE POST.